Max Goof: An Extremely Goofy Movie

-Disney's House of Mouse
+House of Mouse

-In the House of Mouse TV series, Max is still a teenager (although considerably older than in A Goofy Movie) and works as the parking valet for the club, and appears to be most level-headed and calm of all the club's employees.
+In the television series House of Mouse, Max is still a teenager (although considerably older than in A Goofy Movie) and works as the parking valet for the club, and appears to be most level-headed and calm of all the club's employees.
 However, this may be because his duties are not nearly as important as some of the others, and his inclusions are just to help out the rest of the cast.
 Yet, in episodes that revolve around him or Goofy, his insecurities and personal flaws are much more noticeable and intentional.

+In the episode "Goofy for a Day", after Max says that she thinks that Goofy's waiter job is not as important as Mickey and Donald's, Goofy challenges Max to be a waiter for a day.
+After seeing how hard it is to wait on tables and keep customers happy, Max finally sees the value of his father's work.

+In "Max's New Car", he wants to get a car, but his father feels that he is not ready for one yet because driving is a big responsibility.

-In the episode "Max's Embarrassing Date", Max is off work and on a date with Roxanne at the House of Mouse.
+In "Max's Embarrassing Date", Max is off work and on a date with Roxanne at the House of Mouse.
 While all the main Disney cast (Mickey, Minnie, Donald and Daisy) attempted to keep Goofy away from the two so as to not embarrass Max in front of Roxanne, they ended up embarrassing him themselves until Goofy finally cuts in to give Max and Roxanne some privacy for the night.

-Max makes a cameo appearance in Mickey's House of Villains when the villains are entering the House of Mouse.
+Max makes a cameo appearance in the direct-to-video film Mickey's House of Villains when the villains are entering the House of Mouse.

-Mickey's Once Upon a Christmas and Mickey's Twice Upon a Christmas
+Mickey's Once Upon a Christmas

-In the direct-to-video traditionally animated film Mickey's Once Upon a Christmas, in the segment "A Very Goofy Christmas", Max goes bicycling into the mall with his father, Goofy, to catch up to the mail truck in order to mail his letter to Santa.
-However, when their neighbor Pete tells Max that there is no such thing as Santa, Goofy goes out of his way to try to prove to Max that Santa does exist.
+In the Mickey's Once Upon a Christmas segment "A Very Goofy Christmas", Max goes bicycling into the mall with Goofy to mail his letter to Santa Claus.
+When Pete tells Max that Santa does not exist, Goofy goes out of his way to try and prove him wrong.
 However, after staying up all night with no luck, Goofy is filled with disappointment, leaving it to Max to cheer his father.
 In the end, Santa finally arrives to the joyful awe and wonderment of Goofy and Max.
-In this film, Max is a little boy, placing "A Very Goofy Christmas" chronologically before all other titles Max appears in.